ras52/bootstrap/stage-1/README.txt

 the entry point is: it assumes that the entry point is 5 bytes before the end of the .text section.
 It is therefore suggested that all programs end with a jump to the real entry point.
-On x86, a 32-bit relative jump requires precisely 5 bytes.
+On x86, a 32-bit relative jump requires precisely 5 bytes and can easily be generated by unhexl by ending the file with:

+  E9 main